lucas-albers-lz4/ankigemini/README.md

 Then feed it into the script to check all the answers using Google Gemini LLM.
 The script:
-- Confirms any answer asking for 2 questions has two answers
+- Confirms any answer asking for N answers has N answers where N is 1 or 2
 - Adds additional optionalExplanation as needed
 - Confirms the answer to the question is correct, and fixes it if it is not